Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 Welcome to the wild world of workplace etiquette, where the rules aren’t always written, but breaking them is painfully obvious.

-It doesn’t matter where you are in your career, whether you're stepping into your first job or you're a seasoned Professional, not only your performance but also how you behave in the workplace matters.
+It doesn’t matter where you are in your career, whether you're stepping into your first job or you're a seasoned professional; not only your performance but also how you behave in the workplace matters.

-So, here’s a guide not from a textbook, but straight from lived experience on the workplace etiquette that truly matters.
+Here’s a guide not from a textbook, but straight from lived experience on the workplace etiquette that truly matters.

 1. Value Everyone’s Time

 Time is the one thing nobody ever has enough of, so respect it.
-Respecting time means you are valuing it and not wasting it.
+Respecting time means valuing it and not wasting it.
+Being mindful of others’ time is a huge part of workplace etiquette.

 Example: